New Virginia Colony

 The venture was conceived by Commodore Matthew Fontaine Maury.
 Because of his work for the Confederate Secret Service, Maury was unable to return home to Virginia.
 Maury, as an internationally famous oceanographer and navy man, was a long-time friend of Emperor Maximilian of Mexico and had been awarded a medal by Maximilian before the Civil War.
-Maximilian had also been head of the Austrian Navy and awarded Maury the medal for his work in oceanography.
+Maximilian had been a commander of the Austrian Navy and awarded Maury the medal for his work in oceanography.

 Maximilian liked Maury and encouraged his idea of inviting Confederates to resettle in Mexico.
-The Emperor offered land grants to any who would come and stay, but settlers could not bring slaves into Mexico, as slavery was banned under Mexican law.
+The Emperor offered land grants to any who would come and stay, but settlers could not bring slaves into Mexico, as slavery was banned by Mexican law.
 He was also eagerly seeking settlers from Germany, Austria, and France, as part of his strategy to rebuild and colonize Mexico.